- Recognize that supervision is adapted for varying developmental levels and varying activities.

 You are responsible for supervising the ongoing activity of each child in your care.
 In school-age programs, activities should support the development of children’s independence and growing sense of responsibility.
 Children should have the opportunity to make meaningful choices, follow their interests, and spend time alone or with small groups of peers.
 As a staff member, all of your skills will be put to use supporting each of the children as they gain more independence.

-It is very important that you take your role as a school-age staff member very seriously.
-Distractions can be deadly.
+It is especially important that you take your role as a school-age staff member very seriously, as distractions can be deadly.
 You should never become so engrossed in any activity that your ability to supervise children is compromised.
 Any work-related reading, telephone calls, or computer use should be discussed with your administrator and planned for a time when you are not responsible for children.

 You will also need to adapt your supervision to the children in your care.
 Because structure and programming vary across school-age programs, supervision should be flexible to meet the needs of all children.
 The level of supervision of the groups and individuals depends on two things: characteristics of the children and characteristics of the activity.
 Some children may require closer supervision than others.
 You should consider the ages, abilities, developmental stages, and needs of school-age children.
 Very young children, children with special health care needs, children with disabilities, or children with behavioral needs may require closer supervision.